-When it comes to getting a restful sleep, a lot of people will stop at nothing to find it.
-Whether it’s an expensive mattress that boasts these amazing qualities you just need to try out or a sleep machine that will lull you to the best sleep ever via falling rain, there is a definite market for sleep.
+When it comes to getting a restful sleep, lots of people will stop at nothing to find it.
+Whether it’s an expensive mattress that boasts amazing qualities you need to try out or a sleep machine that will lull you to sleep via falling rain, there is a definite market for sleep.

 When it comes to your particular sleep situation, odds are you don’t need to spend a ton.
 So what exactly should you be looking for?
 Something that will offer you more support, of course.
 But what kind of support would be sufficient?
 Should you look at box springs or slats?